wjessop/rpi_go_bme280_example/README.md

 sudo systemctl edit myservice
 ```

-Make the file look like this:
+Make the file look like this, replacing the Influx DB password with the correct value:

 ```
 [Service]